 In alignment with these commitments, in 2008 the ILO began calculating the annual GHG emissions of its headquarters and 48 field offices.
 It did so in partnership with the Sustainable UN (SUN) Secretariat of the UN Environment Programme.
 Emissions reductions in ILO operations were incorporated into the ILO Environmental Sustainability Policy and Environmental Management System, adopted in 2016.

 In response to the Director-General’s announcement of the Environmental Sustainability Policy, an ensuing directive was issued to introduce an Environmental Management System (EMS) and an Environmental Sustainability Committee (ESC) to enable a more systematic, coordinated and integrated approach to achieving the objectives of the Environmental Sustainability Policy.

 The Environmental Sustainability Action Plan was developed to record the objectives and priorities within ILO programmes, projects, and operations and establish targets, outcomes, and indicators for the biennium.

-ILO Environmental Sustainability Action Plans for 2018-2021 demonstrates ambition, commitment, and far-reaching achievements across the Office in integrating environmental sustainability in ILO policy outcomes, Decent Work Country Programmes, and development cooperation projects.
+The ILO Environmental Sustainability Action Plans for 2018–21 demonstrates ambition, commitment, and far-reaching achievements across the Office in integrating environmental sustainability in ILO policy outcomes, Decent Work Country Programmes, and development cooperation projects.
 Similarly, important progress has been achieved in the greening of ILO operations and facilities, with reductions in water use and waste generation, and significant gains in energy efficiency.

 Moustapha Kamal GUEYE

-Coordinator, Green Jobs Programme, International Labour Organisation
+Coordinator, Green Jobs Programme, ENTERPRISES, ILO

 Senior Specialist, Skills and Employability, SKILLS, ILO